Table of Contents

 - The fertile floodplains of the Indus River and its tributaries provided an ideal environment for agriculture.

-- The Indus Valley people practiced both irrigated and rain-fed agriculture.
+- The Indus Valley people practised both irrigated and rain-fed agriculture.

 - They cultivated a variety of crops, including wheat, barley, peas, cotton, and sesame.